SWIFT

 The Society for Worldwide Interbank Financial Telecommunication (SWIFT), legally S.W.I.F.T.
 SC, is a cooperative established in 1973 in Belgium (Société Coopérative) and owned by the banks and other member firms that use its service.
 SWIFT provides the main messaging network through which international payments are initiated.
 It also sells software and services to financial institutions, mostly for use on its proprietary "SWIFTNet", and assigns ISO 9362 Business Identifier Codes (BICs), popularly known as "SWIFT codes".

 As of 2018, around half of all high-value cross-border payments worldwide used the SWIFT network, and in 2015, SWIFT linked more than 11,000 financial institutions in over 200 countries and territories, who were exchanging an average of over 32 million messages per day (compared to an average of 2.4 million daily messages in 1995).

 SWIFT is headquartered in La Hulpe near Brussels.
 It hosts an annual conference, called Sibos, specifically aimed at the financial services industry.

 History

 Before SWIFT's establishment, international financial transactions were communicated over Telex, a public system involving manual writing and reading of messages.
-SWIFT was set up out of fear of what might happen if a single private and fully American entity controlled global financial flows – which before was First National City Bank (FNCB) of New York – later Citibank.
+The collapse of the Bretton Woods agreement in 1971, the decoupling of the US dollar's convertibility to gold, a period in economic history now known as the "Nixon shock", shifted major currencies to floating exchange rates and increased the volume of cross-border transactions.
+That in addition to already increasing amounts of international trade made the existing Telex system insufficient.
+In this novel period of international trade in a floating exchange rate environment, SWIFT was set up out of fear of what might happen if a single private and fully American entity controlled global financial flows – which before was First National City Bank (FNCB) of New York – later Citibank.
 In response to FNCB's protocol, FNCB's competitors in the US and Europe pushed an alternative "messaging system that could replace the public providers and speed up the payment process".